oriolauge/magento2-order-review/README.md

 cd OAG/OrderReview
 drop this repository in your current path (app/code/OAG/OrderReview)
 ```
-After this commands, you will need to install the module and refresh your Magento's cache.
+After this commands, you will need to install the module with the following command: `php bin/magento setup:upgrade`.

 Also, you can use composer.json to install this repository.
 However, this kind of installation was not tested so maybe it has some error that needs to be fixed.